 Family Share.
 The portion of rent and utilities paid by the Family (24 CFR 982.4).
 The Family's contribution toward the Gross Rent.
 The family share may be the Total Tenant Payment or a higher amount, depending on the unit the Family selects.
 For a Family leasing a unit with a Gross Rent at or below the Payment Standard for the Family, the family share will be the same as the Total Tenant Payment.
-If a Family leases a unit with a Gross Rent above the Payment Standard for the Family share must be which the Gross Rent exceeds the Payment Standard.
+If a Family leases a unit with a Gross Rent above the Payment Standard for the Family, the family share is the Total Tenant Payment plus any amount by which the Gross Rent exceeds the Payment Standard.
 (HCV Program Guidebook, 6-5) At the time a Family initially receives tenant-based [HCV] assistance for occupancy of a dwelling unit, and where the Gross Rent of the unit exceeds the applicable Payment Standard for the Family, the family share must not exceed 40% of the Family's Monthly Adjusted Income.
 (24 CFR 982.305(a)(5))